-Ayse Hunt ’19 will be presenting a paper entitled, “Digital Strategies and Access in the Art Museum” at an international conference “The Art Museums in the Digital Age” at the Belvedere Museum in Vienna in January 2019.
+Ayse Hunt ’19 presented a paper entitled, “Digital Strategies and Access in the Art Museum” at an international conference “The Art Museums in the Digital Age” at the Belvedere Museum in Vienna, January 2019.

 Gloria Treseder ’08 recently completed her MFA at the University for the Creative Arts in Canterbury, Kent.
 While in Canterbury she engaged in a number of multi-media installations and a couple of public art commissions including, “Traveller’s Joy!”
 Mural on Canterbury East Rail Footbridge.

 Elsa Woolley (Art History) '15 has recently taken a position as a Development Assistant focusing on architectural historic preservation with the St. Charles Town Company in Denver, Colorado.

 Theresa Kutasz Christensen (Art History) '06 was appointed a Kress Research Fellow at the Detroit Institute of Arts.
 She recently completed her Ph.D. in Art History at the Pennsylvania State University in fall 2018 and accepted the Kress Postdoctoral Fellowship in the Department of European Paintings at the Detroit Institute of Arts.

 Kyrianna (aka Kiri) Bolles '18 is currently employed by Tacoma Art Museum as a Museum Educator and Teaching Artist.
 Kiri states, "It is a really awesome job.
 I take groups of kids visiting the museum through the galleries, using the art to talk about important topics like immigration, race, gender, etc. The tours also include an art-making component where I lead an art activity that reflects whatever topic has been discussed in the galleries, and the kids have a chance to express themselves and their identity.
 Art is a wonderful platform for meaningful conversations that may not happen in a classroom setting, and I really feel like these programs can make a difference for younger generations."

-Rome: Sketchbooks and Space Studies // come read all the wonderful things our students had to say about their experience(s) on the new blog post here.
+Rome: Sketchbooks and Space Studies // come read all the wonderful things our students shared about their experience(s) on the blog post here.

-Priscilla Dobler '09 has a solo exhibition, La Cocina, at Method Gallery in Seattle from September 14-October 27.
+Priscilla Dobler '09 had a solo exhibition, La Cocina, at Method Gallery in Seattle from September 14-October 27.